 Cycling enthusiasts, tennis lovers, cricket fiends, sports fans – if you're cheering for the environment, you know that we're up against some ugly opposition.
 We're talking about all the plastic pollution seeping into the big game experience.
 And then into the oceans.

 From the Principality Stadium to Edgbaston and Wimbledon to the World Cup.
 Don't you think plastic litter is taking the beauty out of the game?
-Disposable pint cups overspill from bins and plastic memorabilia blows in the wind, ironically forgotten.
+Disposable pint glasses overflow from bins and plastic memorabilia blows in the wind, ironically forgotten.
 Where's the passion?
 Where's the pride?

 They say the planet's too good to go down, but we've heard that one before.
 With these match-day tactics, there's still everything to play for.